Meet our Board Members - Salma Nawaz

-At the heart of Better Start Bradford, we have our Partnership Board who are responsible for making the key decisions regarding delivery of the Better Start Bradford programme.
-The Board is made up of representatives across Bradford services, but is mainly made up of representatives from the local community.
+At the heart of Better Start Bradford, we have our Partnership Board who are responsible for making the key decisions regarding delivery of the programme.
+The Board is made up of representatives from the public and voluntary sectors in Bradford, joined by representatives from the local community.

-One such community representative is Salma Nawaz, who is mum to four children under the age of 10.
-Salma joined the Better Start Bradford Partnership Board earlier this year to help to give an insight as to what life is like when you have young children and to have a voice in her community.
+One such community representative is Salma Nawaz - mum to four children under the age of 10.
+Salma joined the Better Start Bradford Partnership Board to help to give an insight as to what life is like when you have young children and to have a voice in her community.

 My name is Salma, I’m 40 and I am mum to two girls and two boys.